 The directors of all City departments meet in May to review the proposals, prioritize requests and incorporate the goals established by City Council.
 The Finance Department then develops a rough draft of the budget.

-During the first workshop, staff presents the draft budgets for the Water and Sewer Fund and Special Revenue Funds.
-City Council also hears presentations from local service organizations requesting City funding.
+During the first workshop, City Council hears presentations from local service organizations requesting City funding.
 Any funding assistance to local non-profit organizations approved by the City Council goes toward programs that serve on Coppell residents.

 On July 25 of each year, the City receives the certified property values from the appraisal districts, which are used to calculate the property tax bills.
 Staff adjusts the draft budget to reflect the certified values as soon as they are available.
 Then the Coppell City Council meets in late July for a budget workshop to conduct a final review of the proposed budget.
 During this workshop, staff traditionally present the Debt Service and General Fund budget based on the certified values.
 Council also discusses the proposed tax rate.